iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 *When using the DefaultToolSettingsProvider as specified in the `ToolUiManager`, the toolSettingsProperty argument to `ToolUiManager.initializeToolSettingsData()` has been changed from `ToolSettingsPropertyRecord[]` to `DialogItem[]`. `DialogItem` is an interface that you will find in the ui-abstract package in the file DialogItem.ts.
 The classes in the file ToolSettingsValue.ts have been deprecated and removed from the source tree.

+`redux` and `react-redux` dependencies are moved from dependencies to peerDependencies.

 ### API changes in `ui-core` package

 #### Removal of Deprecated APIs